-The rucksack plonked down onto the wooden platform punctuating my awkwardness.
+The rucksack plonked down onto the platform, punctuating my awkwardness.
 I reached into my pocket fumbling for the amulet among the coins and empty shell casings.
 Fishing it out, I held it in my palm turning it over with my finger.
 The charcoal had faded to a light powdered gray while the silver- pearl still had some sheen.
 She looked up at me as I held out my open hand.

-"I believe this is yours.
-It was a long time ago."
-I spoke, lifting her hand setting it onto her palm.
+"I believe this is yours... it was a long time ago," I spoke, lifting her hand setting it onto her palm.

-Staring at the talisman, she pursed her bottom lip while the train cogwheels began to clamor behind us.
+Staring at the talisman, she pursed her lip while the train cogwheels began to clamor behind us.
 We met in a moment of deliverance through a blizzard that had disfigured the world.
-As I stepped away, I thought I heard a quiet voice.
+Stepping away, I thought I heard a quiet voice.